camptocamp/c2cgeoportal/doc/integrator/upgrade_application.rst

 Where ``<egg_version>`` can be *1.6.0* for the first stable version.

-Gets the new required files from the c2cgeoportal templates:
+Get the new required files from the c2cgeoportal templates:

 .. prompt:: bash